There are two routes you can take to travel by public transport from Chiang Mai to Mae Sot:

 - Via Phitsanulok: Travel by train to Phistanulok, and from there take a bus or minivan to Mae Sot.

-Direct Bus from Chiang Mai to Mae Sot
+Bus Times from Chiang Mai to Mae Sot

 Direct bus services from Chiang Mai to Mae Sot are operated by the Green Bus Company.